edgedb/edgedb/docs/intro/quickstart/working.rst

 .. edb:split-section::

-  Let's make a static JSON file to seed our database with a deck of trivia cards.
+  Create a static JSON file to seed your database with a deck of trivia cards.

   .. code-block:: json
     :caption: deck-edgeql.json